markmoxon/elite-over-econet/2-assembled-output/README.txt

 To install Elite on your network:

-1. Create a directory called $.Elite on the server and copy all the ELT* files and this ReadMe file into the directory
+1. Create a $.EliteGame directory on the server and copy all the ELT* files and this ReadMe file into the directory

-2. Create a directory called Elite in the top level of the main directory for each user who wants to play Elite, and copy the MAX file into this directory
+2. Create an EliteSaves directory in the top level of the main directory for each user who wants to play Elite, and copy the MAX file into this directory